DoD-Platform-One/Anchore/chart/README.md

             postgresDatabase: "databaseName"
 ```

-If you plan to use the UI you will also need to externalize your Redis instance:
+If you plan to use the UI you may want to externalize your Redis instance:

 ```yaml
 stringData: